-• Transferred 1 Part-time position in FY2018 from the Contact Center and Collections department and converted it to an FTE.
+• Transferred 1 Part-time position from the Customer Contact Center and Collections department and converted it to a FTE.

 By providing executive-level oversight, the department provides direction for continual improvements and strives to create an environment of accomplishment, accountability, partnership, trust and integrity within the Contact Center and Collections, Customer Care, Information Technology and Human Resources departments.